bguiz/angular-ember-compare/content/mvc/mvc-overview.md

 a lot of this logic has been shifted to the client, and the front end developer now needs to be well versed in this pattern.

 Most single-page application frameworks are designed around the MVC pattern, or variations of it.
-These variations are usually referred to as MV&lowast;frameworks.
+These variations are usually referred to as MV&lowast; frameworks.

-Models, views, and controllers form the core parts of most single-page application frameworks, but they optionally may include a few more - namely templates, routing, and components.
+Models, views, and controllers form the core parts of most single-page application frameworks, but they optionally may include a few more - templates, routing, and components.

 ## Discussion

-We have taken a very brief (and selective) look at the parts of web development history, which have contributed ideas toward - and eventually led to - the rise of single-page applications, and their relationship to the MVC pattern.
+We have taken a selective look at the parts of web development history, which have contributed ideas toward - and eventually led to - the rise of single-page applications, and their relationship to the MVC pattern.

-In the following posts, we will take a closer look at the MVC pattern, and what working with it is like in AngularJs and EmberJs.
+In the following articles, we will take a closer look at the MVC pattern, and what working with it is like in AngularJs and EmberJs.